Futurism logo

 Your parents must feel ashamed of who you’ve become.

-"The reason being, noise is produced by the vibrations in the air that create sound waves," Professor Nyx continues, and points with his laser at a hologram recording demonstrating how sound works.
-"So due to the absence of air in space, sound cannot travel, even with our advanced technology.”
+"The reason being, noise is a combination of vibrations in the air that create what we know as sound waves," Professor Mardicus continues, and points with his laser at a hologram recording, demonstrating how sound works.
+"So because of the absence of air in space, sound cannot travel, even with our advanced technology.”
 The recording then proceeds to show noise canceling out from the lack of oxygen molecules, essentially making it nonexistent.
-“Unfortunately, this means sometimes communication gets lost in transmission..."
+“Unfortunately, this means sometimes communication gets lost in transmission, which is important to know if you're to become pilots one day..."

-His voice fades as my thoughts once again drift, and tension coils around my stomach.
+His voice grows fainter as my mind wanders, and a feeling of tension slowly builds up in my stomach.
 Not getting accepted to Lodestar Academy isn't an option.
 Retribution lives in my bloodstream.
 Killing those who wronged my kind is the reason I breathe.

 It’s been twenty years since my planet, Haedmeir, was destroyed, and those of my kind who managed to escape came here to Cylia seeking refuge.
-As grateful as I am that the Cylians, along with two other Orders of the Interplanetary Alliances- the Alomilies and Wardors- came to our rescue, they weren’t successful in saving our planet.
-My parents were part of the few lucky ones who survived the attack and managed to escape, all the while my mother was heavily pregnant with me.
+As grateful as I am that the Orders affiliated with the Interplanetary Alliances came to our rescue, they weren’t successful in saving our planet.
+My parents were among the fortunate few who survived the attack and made a daring escape, with my mother carrying me in her womb.

-The fury building in the back of my throat causes me to inhale sharply.
 My Order’s known for being peaceful, so the old leaders never felt the need to organize a military, leaving us completely exposed to the attack.
 It infuriates me to think about how my people were slaughtered.
-They were innocent and pure, undeserving of what befell them when they became the Phantomyths’ next target.
+They were innocent and good, undeserving of what befell them when they became the Tenathene's next target.

 "Nira, Why is the debacle of acoustics in empty space important for you to know?"
-Professor Nyx asks, startling me and breaking me out of my momentary stupor.
+Professor Mardicus asks, startling me and breaking me out of my momentary stupor.

 Even though I hadn't exactly been paying attention, I'm an auditory dominant organism.
 Audible information gets downloaded whether I want it to or not.